stocnet/MoNAn/README.md

 the package and the documentation might still have bugs or errors, or you might not be able to do what you want.
 In that case, or if you are unsure please write the package maintainer under his institutional email address.

-We are currently on version 0.1.3, released to CRAN in Feb 2024.
+We are currently (Feb 2024) on version 0.2.0 on github version 0.1.3 was released to CRAN in Feb 2024.

 # Installation